seccomiro/ai_travel/tripyo_development_plan.md

 4. **Design System**: Create comprehensive UI/UX design system
 5. **Development Team**: Assemble team with Rails, AI, and frontend expertise

-This development plan provides a clear roadmap for building a sophisticated AI travel planning platform while maintaining focus on user value and technical excellence.
+This development plan provides a clear roadmap for building Tripyo while maintaining focus on user value and technical excellence.
 The phased approach allows for iterative development and continuous user feedback integration.